Reinforced concrete: History

 Joseph Monier, a 19th-century French gardener, was a pioneer in the development of structural, prefabricated and reinforced concrete, having been dissatisfied with the existing materials available for making durable flowerpots.
-He was granted a patent for reinforcing concrete flowerpots by means of mixing a wire mesh and a mortar shell.
+He was granted a patent for reinforcing concrete flowerpots by means of mixing a wire mesh and a mortar shell in 1867.
 In 1877, Monier was granted another patent for a more advanced technique of reinforcing concrete columns and girders, using iron rods placed in a grid pattern.
 Though Monier undoubtedly knew that reinforcing concrete would improve its inner cohesion, it is not clear whether he even knew how much the tensile strength of concrete was improved by the reinforcing.

-Before the 1870s, the use of concrete construction, though dating back to the Roman Empire, and having been reintroduced in the early 19th century, was not yet a proven scientific technology.
-Thaddeus Hyatt, published a report entitled An Account of Some Experiments with Portland-Cement-Concrete Combined with Iron as a Building Material, with Reference to Economy of Metal in Construction and for Security against Fire in the Making of Roofs, Floors, and Walking Surfaces, in which he reported his experiments on the behavior of reinforced concrete.
+In 1877, Thaddeus Hyatt published a report entitled An Account of Some Experiments with Portland-Cement-Concrete Combined with Iron as a Building Material, with Reference to Economy of Metal in Construction and for Security against Fire in the Making of Roofs, Floors, and Walking Surfaces, in which he reported his experiments on the behaviour of reinforced concrete.
 His work played a major role in the evolution of concrete construction as a proven and studied science.
 Without Hyatt's work, more dangerous trial and error methods might have been depended on for the advancement in the technology.